 Secrets Of The Greatest Investor You’ve Never Heard Of

 His investment guidelines are so simple, yet it’s been difficult for others to replicate them.
-Buffett is such a prominent figure in the investing world that when we hear of his investing philosophies and successes, we shrug it off.
+When we hear his investing philosophies and advice, we tend to shrug it off.
 It’s been repeated so many times that it’s lost its allure.

 But one regular individual is living, walking proof that Buffett’s simplistic approach to investing works.

 In fact, it’s helped this gentleman become a self-made billionaire.